freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 DVD-Rs or CD-Rs
 ~~~~~~~~~~~~~~~
-Single-use, write-once media can be used to realize a transfer and export
+Single-use, write-once media can be used to realize an export
-workflow that is always one-directional: files are transferred to the *Secure
+workflow that is always one-directional: files are exported
-Viewing Station* and the media used to do so are destroyed; files are exported
-from the *Secure Viewing Station* and the media used to do so are destroyed.
+from the *SecureDrop Workstation* and the media used to do so are destroyed.

 If you want to realize such a workflow, we recommend purchasing separate drives
 for each computer that will write to or read from the media, to minimize the